Gavin-Persad/predictions/plan.md

 - egg on your face, make a way of alerting those who scored less than a player who did not enter scores.
 - chat board for players
 - add title (season name) to viewseasons options view
+- dashbaord - links need to be routed to page with props, enter scores, league, george cup, lavery cup
+- dashboard - george cup tile - should show when user was knocked out

 23. Bugs